johnantonn/landmarks-app/README.md

 The full list of packages utilized by the app can be found in *package.json*.

-### Components

-The application consists of models, components and services.
-More specifically, the basic component tree structure is as below:

-- header
-- homepage
-- guest
-  - landmarkList
-  - landmarkDetails
-- admin
-  - login
-  - dashboard
-  - dashboardDetails
-  - image-upload
-- page-not-found

 ## How to run the application

 This repo is the front-end application of a full-stack MEAN project.
 In order to run, it requires a back-end server which has been developed in a separate repo.
 In order to run the code successfully, follow the steps below: